 The award recognizes research that assesses pathways to achieve measurable but as-yet unrealized gains in overall environmental performance, especially for reducing consumption and waste.

 Nemet’s first book, How Solar Energy Became Cheap: A Model for Low Carbon Innovation, offers a comprehensive assessment of solar energy’s rapid adoption and falling costs.
-In the book, Nemet uses a mixed-method approach to understand how the costs of solar energy fell so quickly.
+In the book, Nemet uses a mixed-method approach with interviews and data analysis to understand how the costs of solar energy fell so quickly.
 It was published in June.

 “The La Follette School is honored to have Greg on our faculty; he is an outstanding scholar and teacher,” said Director and Professor Susan Webb Yackee.
 “His interdisciplinary work ties together economics, policy analysis, and engineering in a way that provides new insights to the energy policy community.”